Public Speaking - Online

 -

-How involved do parents need to be?
+How involved do parents need to be

 Parents play an important supportive role.
 We encourage you to stay informed by checking your emails for notices from the Academy, ensure regular attendance and help the student practice at home when needed.
 However, all teaching and learning take place in class under the facilitator’s expertise.